y9v/carrierwave-base64/README.md

 ```

 Now you can also upload files by passing an encoded base64 string to the attribute.

+## Upload file extension

+The file extension for the uploaded base64 string is identified automatically using the [mime-types](https://github.com/mime-types/ruby-mime-types/) gem and `content_type` from the uploaded string.

+If the required MIME type is not registered, you can add it, using [MIME::Types#add](http://www.rubydoc.info/gems/mime-types/MIME/Types#add-class_method).

 ## Setting the file name